 TRAINING TRAINING TRAINING

 Far West Ski Foundation, in collaboration with its sister organization the Far West Ski Association, has supported WSJUSA since 2009 with special campaigns in organized skiing.
-The late Deedee Corradini was introduced to the FWSA in its 2009 convention and was named its Snowsport Builder for that year.
+The late Deedee Corradini was introduced to the FWSA at its 2009 Annual Convention and was named its Snowsports Builder for that year.
 She remains a cherished and heroic lady for the skiers of the Far West.